ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

-57. **Requirement**: Define Improved Transparency Requirements: The general level of operational transparency and information-sharing between IETF administrative staff and groups to the IETF community must be kept at an acceptable level, and improved where it makes sense in the future.
+57. **Requirement**: Define Improved Transparency Requirements: The general level of operational transparency and information-sharing between IETF administrative staff and groups to the IETF community must be kept at an acceptable level and improved where it makes sense in the future.
 This includes ensuring the timeliness of sharing of information and decisions, as well as seeking comment on prospective decisions.
 At the same time, we need to reset expectations around delegated authority so that once staff or an